YBRAIN/react-native-google-fitness/README.md

    with the Fit application in each smartphone where the application is installed.

-## Example
+## Example application
-(Example application is included in this repository.)
+> Example application is included in this repository.

 #### To run example
 Because Metro-bundler of React-native doesn't support symbolic link dependency, you need workaround as following.
 (See details in https://medium.com/@andrewdurber/using-react-native-with-symbolic-links-89a8f42a6563)

-1. Link library root to global `react-native-activity-tracker$ npm link`
+1. Link library root to global
+`react-native-activity-tracker$ npm link`

 2. Install node_modules of example
 `react-native-activity-tracker/example$ npm install`

-3. Link global library `react-native-activity-tracker/example$ npm link react-native-activity-tracker`
+3. Link global library
+`react-native-activity-tracker/example$ npm link react-native-activity-tracker`

 4. Now you can start RN node server
 `npm start`